datacentricdesign/iob22/code-practice/01-user-interaction/step5.md

 intVariable = int(oldVariable)
 ```

 OK, let's start fresh.
-Create a new Repl.it project and bring back only the comments without code.
+Create a new Replit project and bring back only the comments without code.
 Note the two new lines `Convert ...`.

 ```python
 # Create a variable called x of type number that starts with the value 0